unfoldadmin/django-unfold/docs/installation/quickstart.md

-    "unfold.contrib.location_field",  # optional, if django-location-field package is used "unfold.contrib.constance",  # optional, if django-constance package is used "unfold.contrib.hijack",  # optional, if django-hijack package is used "django.contrib.admin",  # required
+    "unfold.contrib.location_field",  # optional, if django-location-field package is used "unfold.contrib.constance",  # optional, if django-constance package is used "unfold.contrib.hijack",  # optional, if django-hijack package is used "unfold.contrib.waffle",  # optional, if django-waffle package is used "django.contrib.admin",  # required
 ]
 ```